angular/angular/aio/content/tutorial/toh-pt4.md

 <code-example header="src/app/heroes/heroes.component.ts" path="toh-pt4/src/app/heroes/heroes.component.ts"></code-example>

 Refresh the browser to see the list of heroes, and scroll to the bottom to see the messages from the HeroService.
-Each time you click a hero, a new message appears to record the selection.
+Each time you click a hero, a new message from the HeroComponent appears to record the selection.
 Use the **Clear messages** button to clear the message history.

 <a id="final-code-review"></a>